martinezgamer/clubtrackai/replit.md

 Preferred communication style: Simple, everyday language.
 AI personality: Sam - chill, laid-back, and friendly AI assistant.
 Casual and relaxed like talking to a helpful buddy.
+Company branding: Smart Tools 4U with tagline "AI and people meet as one" - integrated throughout the application interface.

 ## Recent Updates (July 20, 2025)